GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/interest-groups/index.md

 {% Details %}
 {% DetailsSummary %}
-### How do you implement frequency control by click?
+### How do I implement frequency control by click?
 {% endDetailsSummary %}

 For simple frequency control, you can use the `prevWins` field in `browserSignals` inside `generateBid()`.
-Another mechanism is to call `navigator.leaveAdInterestGroup()` to request that a user's browser leave an interest group when an ad is clicked.
+Alternatively, you can call `navigator.leaveAdInterestGroup()` to request that a user's browser leave an interest group when an ad is clicked.
 This prevents future bidding and acts as a form of frequency capping.

 You can also use a first-party cookie to store click information.
 When the ad is rendered, overwrite an existing interest group with the click data as user bidding signals.
 The workflow would look something like: